-In 1200, human networks in the form of trade routes and shared belief systems stretched across vast regions of the world.
-These trade routes connected merchants across long distances.
-But these sorts of networks were not permanent, and the more complex the networks, the more catastrophic the collapse, as you'll see in Unit 2 of the course.
-By the fifteenth century, regional webs connected people across Afro-Eurasia and across the Americas.
-But after 1492, the Columbian Exchange would begin to knit together both hemispheres into a single network of global exchange.
-In most places, however, connections remained distinctly local.
-By the eighteenth century, revolutions forged new connections within and across borders.
+In 1750, some human networks stretched across the globe, as trading companies, empires, and economic systems forged new connections.
+But in most places, connections remained distinctly local.
+But soon, revolutions forged new connections within and across borders.
 Liberal and national revolutions depended on networks of like-minded people spreading ideas and taking action.
 The Industrial Revolution made it possible for people within networks to travel and communicate with each other faster than ever before.
 Reform movements depended on international networks to challenge the structures of the industrial world.
-However, these networks also faltered, such as when the failures of international networks helped produce two world wars.
+As the old diplomatic systems broke down, failures of international networks helped produce two world wars.
 As the world recovered from these failures, colonized peoples formed networks to resist colonialism and throw off the chains of empire.
 Today, digital networks and globalization have connected the world more than ever before.
 As humans seek to address the challenges of the future, our relationships to one another will be crucial to finding solutions.